imdeepmind/imdeepmind.github.io/docs/programming-languages/python/data-structure.md

 - **Cons**:
   - Slower in search operations compared to sets.
   - More memory usage compared to arrays in other languages.
-- **Use Cases**: Managing ordered collections where you may need to add, modify, or remove elements frequently.
+- **Use Cases**: Managing ordered collections where We may need to add, modify, or remove elements frequently.

 ## Tuples